AlexHankin/tombstones/README.txt

 tombstones.h
 This file contains our template for the Pointer<T> class we were required to implement.
 More details are provided in the comments of the code but essentially we appropriately implemented all of our required methods for the template.
 This included creating all private parameters, including an additional one for offering a means of switching on and off error checking.
+It can be used in test file by including following line: name_of_pointer.setCheckError(boolean).
 We then implemented the rest of the methods consisting of creating Pointer objects, as well as comparing Pointer objects with themselves or other types.
 In doing so, we consistently reference our tombstones.cc file to access the tombstones properly with our Pointer object.